Correlation Detection and an Operational Interpretation of the Renyi Mutual Information: Stein's Lemma and Second Order

 In the last step we used Corollary~\ref{corr:2nd-order} to evaluate the first term and the fact that $\log g_{n,d} = O(\log n)$ to evaluate the second term.
-Hence, by L\'evi's continuity theorem~(see, e.g.,~\cite[Ch.~14, Thm.~21]{fristedt37}), the sequence of random variable $\{ Y_n \}_n$ converges in distribution to a random variable $Y$ with cumulant generating function $\Lambda_Y(t)$, i.e., a Gaussian random variable with zero mean and variance~$V(\rho_{AB}\|\tau_A)$.
+Hence, by Lemma~\ref{lm:moments}, the sequence of random variable $\{ Y_n \}_n$ converges in distribution to a random variable $Y$ with cumulant generating function $\ln M_Y(t)$, i.e., a Gaussian random variable with zero mean and variance~$\frac{1}{(\log e)^2} V(\rho_{AB}\|\tau_A)$.
 In particular, this yields

 Finally, due to~\eqref{eq:second-kind-ok} we have

 Combining this with~\eqref{eq:sec1} and~\eqref{eq:sec2} concludes the proof. \end{proof}